ViCCo-Group/TDT/trunk/decoding_toolbox/README.txt

 5. INSTALLING THE TOOLBOX
 =========================

-1. ADD IMAGE PROCESSING SOFTWARE (Default: SPM8)
+1. ADD IMAGE PROCESSING SOFTWARE
-By default, download & "install" SPM8 (i.e. extract it and add it to your matlab path).
-By default, SPM8 is used to read & write brain images.
+Download & "install" SPM12 or AFNI (i.e. extract it and add it to your matlab path).
+This software is used to read & write brain images.
-Alternatively, you can also use SPM2, SPM5, SPM12, or another toolbox, in case it is implemented.
+Alternatively, you can also use SPM2, SPM5, SPM8, or another toolbox, in case it is implemented.
 See HOWTOEXTEND.txt on how to do this.

 2. THE TOOLBOX